top of page

 Eligibility

-Recent graduates within 3 years of graduating from a related degree program are welcome to apply.
+Recent graduates within three years of graduating from a related degree program are welcome to apply.

 Curriculum

-If selected for a fellowship position at NC DPH posted in our database, you will be enrolled in the Learning & Performance Program, which includes the following:
+If selected for a DPH Fellowship position posted in our database, you will be enrolled in the Learning & Performance Program, which is rooted in the Public Health Foundational Capabilities and Core Competencies for Public Health Professionals.
+See our Frequently Asked Questions below for more details on curriculum components and topic areas.

 How to Apply